GiannisKat123/AILA-application/README.md

 python backend/cache_models.py
 ```

 Suppose we want to run the software locally in the port 8080.
 You have to change base url in the frontend/api/axios.tsx to **'http://localhost:8080'**.
+This is were the backend listens as defined in the files.

 Then you can do two things: